predixdesignsystem/generator-px-comp/README.md

 - **.jshintrc** — [JSHint](http://www.jshint.com/) configuration file for managing JavaScript code quality.
 - **<name>.html — the [component name].html
 - **sass/** — All styles should go here.
 This folder contains [Sass](http://sass-lang.com/) stylesheets for 'sketch' and 'predix' styles.
 The 'predix' styles import 'sketch' and build upon them.
-- **test/ui/** — All functional tests for the dx-component go here...
-Also here is a test/ui/fixtures/index.html file which instances your new dx-component on a page.
-It's used by the tests, but can also be used for ad-hoc viewing of your dx-component.
+- **test/ui/** — All functional tests for the px-component go here...
+Also here is a test/ui/fixtures/index.html file which instances your new px-component on a page.
+It's used by the tests, but can also be used for ad-hoc viewing of your px-component.
-- **test/unit/** — All JavaScript unit tests for the dx-component go here...
+- **test/unit/** — All JavaScript unit tests for the px-component go here...

 ## Requirements